raphaelvitor-dev/projects/README.md

 At the moment this is my stack:

 ### Tech Stack 🔧
+- C#
-- JavaScript
+- JavaScript (React, Node.js, Express.js)
-- Python
-- PostgreSQL
+- SQL (MySQL, PostgreSQL)

 ### Learning / Improving 📕
-- React
-- Node.js
-- Express.js
 - Google Cloud Products

 ### Extra
 - Comfortable working with 🐧 Linux (Gentoo and Arch)
-- Create and prototype on 🎨 Figma is my Passion
+- Create and prototype on 🎨 Figma
 - Design background.
 ---